 A resident of Spain generally refers to an individual who remains in Spain for more than 183 days in any given calendar year or has the individual’s business or economic interests located in Spain.
 Temporary absences from Spain are disregarded in order to calculate the number of days spent in Spanish territory, unless the individual can prove residency in another country.
 Tax residents are taxed according to a progressive scale of rates.

-In general, nonresident taxpayers are taxed at the rate of 24 percent on income obtained in Spanish territory or which arises from Spanish sources (2019 percent for investment income and capital gains, 19 percent as of 2016.
+In general, nonresident taxpayers are taxed at the rate of 24 percent on income obtained in Spanish territory or which arises from Spanish sources (19 percent for investment income and capital gains for 2016).

-General rate of 20 percent applies as of 2015 (19% as of 2016) to non-resident individuals who are tax resident in a country of the European Union (EU) or of the European Economic Area (EEA) with which and effective exchange of tax information exists.
+General rate of 19 percent applies to non-resident individuals who are tax resident in a country of the European Union (EU) or of the European Economic Area (EEA) with which and effective exchange of tax information exists.

-Individuals who become Spanish tax residents as a consequence of their assignment to Spain may choose between being taxed as a Spanish tax resident (according to the personal income tax progressive rates scale with a general 47 percent top marginal rate,45 percent as of 2016) which could vary depending on the Autonomous Community where the individual is tax resident) or as a nonresident (according to the nonresident income tax rules, with flat rates for Spanish-sourced income, 24 percent for work income).
+Individuals who become Spanish tax residents as a consequence of their assignment to Spain may choose between being taxed as a Spanish tax resident (according to the personal income tax progressive rates scale with a general 45 percent top marginal rate) which could vary depending on the Autonomous Community where the individual is tax resident) or as a nonresident (according to the nonresident income tax rules, with flat rates for Spanish-sourced income, 24 percent for work income).
 This option is effective for the period in which the change of residence takes place and the following five years.

 The main requirements that must be met to be able to apply for the regime and the applicable rules have been amended as of 1 January 2015, and are summarized below.
 These requirements must be met throughout the period during which the regime is applicable.